joelkoen/PicoLimbo/docs/config/server-settings.md

 ```

 > [!NOTE]
 > For Minecraft versions 1.7.x, the spectator game mode does not exist.
-If you set `default_game_mode = "spectator"`, it will spawn players in "survival" mode instead.
+If you set `default_game_mode = "spectator"`, it will spawn players in "creative" mode instead.